dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/HAProxy.md

 </div>
 ## Using HAProxy with Splice Machine on a Kerberos-Enabled Cluster   {#Using}

-Your JDBC applications can authenticate to the backend region server through HAProxy on a Splice Machine cluster that has Kerberos enabled,
+Your JDBC and ODBC applications can authenticate to the backend region server through HAProxy on a Splice Machine cluster that has Kerberos enabled,

-You can enable Kerberos mode on a CDH5.8.x cluster using the configuration wizard described here:
+You can enable Kerberos mode on a CDH5.8.x or later cluster using the configuration wizard described here:

 <div class="preWrapperWide" markdown="1">